vini-karumuru/QAA/README.md

 # Challenge (optional!)

-Review the [publication](https://doi.org/10.1093/molbev/msae021) for one of the BioProjects and see if this information leads to any additional insight of your analysis.
+Review the [publication](https://doi.org/10.1093/molbev/msae021) from PRJNA1005244 and see if this information leads to any additional insight of your analysis.

 # To turn in your work for this assignment